xscottk/charity_bot/README.md

 `/u/Charity-Bot donate ID` - ID is an integer for the charity the donator wants to donate to.

-To get a charity ID, go to its charity page on JustGiving ([https://www.justgiving.com/rmcc/](example)), click the "Donate" button, and find the number after `/charity/`.
+To get a charity ID, go to its charity page on JustGiving ([https://www.justgiving.com/rmcc/](example)), click the "Donate" button, and find the number after `/charity/` in your URL bar.

 I'm working on compiling an easier to use list over the next few days so this annoying process is only temporary.